Workers’ Compensation – Denied Claims

 Workers’ compensation insurance is typically used to cover workplace injuries.
 Many states mandate that employers be insured in accordance with the industry’s average level of risk.
 However, if your workers’ compensation claim is denied, you still have options.
 You may be able to appeal the denial to the workers’ compensation board in Iowa.
 A claim maybe denied for a variety of reasons.

 If you have filed a workers’ compensation claim and it has been denied, you should seek legal advice from an experienced workers’ compensation attorney.
-Schedule a free consultation with the law firm of Mueller, Schmidt, Mulholland & Cooling to discuss your denied claim.
-Our Des Moines workers’ compensation lawyers are here to help you.
+Schedule a free consultation with the workers’ compensation lawyers at Iowa Lawyers to discuss your denied claim.
+Our Des Moines workers’ comp attorneys are here to help you.

 Common Reasons for a Denied Claim